harshagarwal94/C-Programming-Files/README.md

 # C-Programming-Files
 The repository provides basic knwledge of C programming based on the learnings from the Course "Introduction to Problem Solving and Programming"
-Thaught by Dr. Sampath A Kumar in VIT BHOPAL UNIVERSITY at first semester.
+Thaught by Dr. Sampath A Kumar and Dr. Abhishek Verma in VIT BHOPAL UNIVERSITY at first semester.
 (Vellore Institute of Technology)

 # Overview